cloudmesh/cloudmesh-openapi/paper/_index.md

 $ cms openapi server start ./tests/generator-eigenfaces-svm/eigenfaces-svm-full.yaml
 ```

-After running these commands, we opened a web user interface at <http://localhost:8080/cloudmesh/ui>.In the user interface, we run the download_data function with the default arguments.
+After running these commands, we opened a web user interface at <http://localhost:8080/cloudmesh/ui>.
+In the user interface we run the download_data function with the default arguments.
 This downloads and extracts the labeled faces in the wild data set to the ~/scikit_learn_data/lfw_home directory.

 Next, we run the train function to train the model.
 The train function performs a 50/50 train/test split on the input data, and returns performance statistics of the trained model.

 Next, we use the upload function to upload an example image using `~./tests/generator-eigenfaces-svm/example_image.jpg` as the function argument.
 This puts the example image in the ~/.cloudmesh/upload-file/ directory.

-Finally, we run the predict function with the uploaded file path as an argument, `~/.cloudmesh/upload-file/example_image.jpg`, and recieve the classification as a response `['George W. Bush']`
+Finally, we run the predict function with the uploaded file path as an argument, `~/.cloudmesh/upload-file/example_image.jpg`, and receive  the classification as a response `['George W. Bush']`

-Lastly, we close the server:
+Last, we close the server:

 ```
 $ cms openapi server stop EigenfacesSVM